Sawalhy/RPSSL-DApp/README.md

 @@ -0,0 +1,75 @@
 +# RPSSL DApp
 +
 +A web client for the commit–reveal Rock–Paper–Scissors–Lizard–Spock game defined by `RPS.sol`.
-It guides two counterparties through creating, joining, and resolving a single match on the Ethereum Sepolia testnet using MetaMask or any other injected wallet supported by the first wagmi connector.
+It guides two counterparties through creating, joining, and resolving a single match on the Ethereum Sepolia testnet using MetaMask.
 +
 +---
 +